 - Abdominal pain

-- Pale coloured faeces and dark urine
+- Pale-coloured faeces (poo) and dark urine

 - Jaundice (yellowing of the skin and whites of the eyes)

 Symptoms usually last less than two months.
 People with pre-existing liver damage may be more susceptible to complications, but most people fully recover from hepatitis A.

 Hepatitis A is transmitted when even tiny amounts of faeces from a person carrying the virus enter another person’s mouth.

 People carrying hepatitis A can transmit the virus about a week after exposure and before they show any symptoms.